evanhyd/RSA_Encryption/README.md

 # RSA_Encryption
+RSA asymetrical encryption system that supports up to prime <= 50k+ Support fast decryption through SPT, CRS, and FLT

-Fun project inspired by Math 135.
+Fun project as a proof of concept inspired by Math 135.